 Be aware that processes could become dangerously slow if you involve your team members in every decision.
 You'll need to judge carefully whether you need to adopt a more autocratic approach, even if it's only briefly.

 "Laissez faire" is a French phrase adopted into English that means, "Let (people) do (as they choose)."
 It describes a policy of leaving situations to run their own course, without interfering.

 By adopting this style of leadership, you empower your team to make decisions and to organize its own processes, with little or no guidance.
 The danger of this approach is that situations can collapse into chaos if your people have low motivation or poor skills.
 It can work, however, if they are experienced, knowledgeable, confident, creative, and driven, or if deadlines are flexible and processes are simple.

-Be in no doubt, though – you will still be held accountable for the outcome.
-So you might want to organize team decision making processes to support your people during your near-absence.
+Be in no doubt, though, that as the leader you will still be held accountable for the outcome!
+So you might want to organize team decision making processes to support your people while you take a "hands off" approach.
 Just be sure to delegate the right task to the right person, as a mismatch could mean that the whole team fails.

 Avoid becoming too remote, even with a high-performing, highly autonomous team.
 Change can occur at any time in business, so your organization's requirements for your team might shift after your initial brief.
-Be sure to stay in touch, and to communicate clearly and promptly if this happens.
+If this happens, stay in touch with your people, and communicate clearly and promptly.
 Remember, you can offer your support without becoming a micromanager!

 You and your team will likely perform better if you develop a wide set of styles to apply as appropriate.

 Kurt Lewin's model expresses this range of styles in relatively simple terms, from Authoritarian or Autocratic, through Democratic or Participative, to Delegating or "Laissez Faire."